 Guarana is a caffeine rich fruit.
 The seeds contains about 2.5-7% caffeine (twice the coffee beans), and used to make sports, and energy drinks.
 The concoctions of seeds are also used as aphrodisisac to boost libido.

 Guarana seeds are collected from wild or cultivated plants.
 They are roasted to remove the seed coat.
 Kernels are separated from the shell, broken, and made into a paste with water, and dried for further use.
 Guarana is sold as sticks, powder, capsules, and extracts.

-Due to presence of caffeine, it is central nervous system CNS stimulant and increases the activity in the brain, and causes wakefulness and mental alertness.
-In Western coutries, Guaraná, is most commonly used in high-energy foods and drinks and dietary supplements.
+Due to the presence of caffeine, it is central nervous system CNS stimulant, and increases the activity in the brain, and causes wakefulness, and mental alertness.
+In Western coutries, Guaraná, is most commonly used in high-energy foods, and drinks, and dietary supplements.